thedevs-network/website/posts/build-a-telegram-bot-with-node.js.md

 const { Markup } = require('telegraf');
 ```

 First, let's add the current post number to the state.
-Every time a user asks for a subreddit we need to set index to 0 and update the subreddit in the state.
+Every time a user asks for a subreddit we need to set index to 0.
 In our **text** method:

 ```javascript
   if (!state[userId])